renns/dsprofile/README.md

 as well.
 The second argument to `profile` is a list of the dimensions that you want to see in the profile report.
 For example, we might call

-    profile (c, List ("attribute", "cached"))
+    profile (c, "attribute", "cached")

-to profile the evaluation of `c` and print a report along two dimensions, first the attribute that was evaluated and then whether it was cached or not.
+to profile the evaluation of `c` and print a report along two dimensions (first the attribute that was evaluated and then whether it was cached or not).

 The first part of a report produced by this call is: